materialsproject/fireworks/docs/installation_tutorial.rst

 This tutorial can be safely completed from the command line, and requires no programming.

+.. note:: In order to keep the tutorial programming-free and to show the workflow data explicitly, we have defined workflows within flat files.
+You can also create, store, and run workflows using Python, without ever using flat files.
+We actually suggest this mode of operation for those familiar with Python.
+For more details, see the :doc:`Python tutorial </python_tutorial>` after completing this tutorial.

 Set up the central server (FireServer)
 ======================================